Difference Between the Old Testament and New Testament: Introduction

 Defining ‘old covenant’ vs. ‘new covenant’: the ‘main difference’

 While the terms “testament” and “covenant” can be used interchangeably in some contexts, “testament” is more often used when we refer to the two divisions of the Bible.
-The word “covenant” is actually used to discuss the primary theological concepts and agreements that occurred between God and people as described within those testaments.
+The word “covenant” is actually used to discuss the primary theological concepts and agreements that occurred between God and the people as described within those testaments.

 Where does the New Testament begin?